asdera/Scorpion/README.md

 Death Star - power fires a deadly lazer blow

 #### Blaster
-Gray - Shoots mutiple smaller balls in a line
+Gray - Shoots mutiple shells in a wide angle

 Make it Rain - power fires a power spray that covers a wide angle